bnb-chain/bnb-chain.github.io/docs/learn/incentives.md

 ## Rewards Source and Allocation

-We have three reward source:
+We have three reward sources:

-1. Users paid reward: Users who send `bind` or `cross chain transfer` transactions need to pay extra fee as bsc-relayer rewards.
+1. Users paid rewards: Users who send `bind` or `cross chain transfer` transactions need to pay extra fee as BSC relayer rewards.
-2. System reward: Rewards comes from `SystemReward` contract.
+2. System rewards: Rewards comes from `SystemReward` contract.

 The role of relayers and their rewards comes from: